mc-will/BYU_Locating-Bacterial_Flagellar_Motors_2025/README.md

 Then on the tomograms were we predicted x, y we use a third model to which we gave 3D data to obtain the z position, i.e. the slice where the motor was.
 We didn't loose much score at this step, as we ended with a fbeta score of: TODO mettre le fbeta score ici

 The path worth exploring is to predict z before x,y ; indeed we may have a be better at this first task, and we could then try to predict x, y on the predicted slice or a set of slice centered on the predicted slice (to get more information).

-## Run th project in your machine - TODO